 Since you'll be using the candles in the fireplace, the first thing to do is to make sure there's nothing in the fireplace that could still catch on fire and spread.
 Clear the fireplace of any debris.
 Burning newspaper in the fireplace or burning treated wood in the fireplace are excellent ways to start a fire but are hazards if any remain in the space when lighting candles.

-Consider having a professional come in to clean your hearth and chimney to prevent accidents.
+Consider hiring a professional to clean your fireplace and chimney to prevent accidents.
 Removing anything that could catch on your burning candles in the fireplace will allow you to create a safe space for a relaxing ambiance.

 - Don't leave candles burning unattended.